daniel-ge/h4ck/lg_webOS/README.md

 * for `ncg_AES_set_decrypt_key` and `ncg_AES_decrypt` the disassembler states that they used cryptographic pattern Rijndael_rcon (32-bit, little endian)* - [Hmm, what does it mean?]

 # TODO
 * How to dig deeper into the decryption stuff?
-Is it possible to make the shared object running in an artifical environment and feed it with several NCG-files just to see how it work?
+Is it possible to make the shared object running in an artifical environment and feed it with several NCG-files just to see how it processes the data?

 ## channel guide